Meal Prep For Beginners

 Pasta and rice

-Pasta and rice can be cooked and refrigerated for two to three days as part of a meal.
+Pasta and rice can be cooked and refrigerated as part of a meal.
 They can also be frozen in portions for ready-made meals.

 Chickpeas, lentils, beans, peas can all be cooked in advance and freeze well as part of a dish.

-Seafood, eggs, shredded cheese, tofu, lean cuts of chicken, turkey, beef, pork all work well for prepping and refrigerating or freezing.
+Seafood, eggs, shredded cheese, tofu, lean cuts of chicken, turkey, beef, pork all work well for refrigerating or freezing.

 Food safety guidelines for meal prep